The Full accident report can be read here. (Department of Transport)

 The line side apparatus cabinet at Location 17 is adjacent to signal L68, on

-which there is a signal post telephone,
+which there is a signal post telephone

 for communication with Leeds signal box.